-there is a facilitator (Laura or Tania) to hold the space and guide the stages and inform you how to be in line with our Covid protocol.
-Currently we do not have masks but ventilation.
+there is a facilitator (Laura or Tania) to hold the space and guide the stages.

 it is a silent space where the sounds of breath and to some extend sounding are welcome but … sound can be very distracting and if you do use sound please keep in mind that others are right beside you sharing it and it will influence their work.
 At the same time being free to sound as you move also matters, so effectively we ask you to make wise choices and to speak your mind if something becomes too much for you to manage your own explorations.

 for the last 40 min we make use of music to benefit from the energy it gives us.
 Presently we have one musician with us who is taking care of music via live mixing but if not we take care of the music together via our own libraries like Spotify and we welcome people taking turn dj-ing.

 there are kitchen and toilet facilities, the studio is ground floor and wheelchair accessible.